 Ma Garitta’s is Splash Landings exotic bar, serving hot and cold drinks from around mid-day until late into the night.
 The bar is also the location of the children’s entertainment at Splash Landings and is often very busy with families (and can get quite loud!) until around 11pm.
 After 11pm Ma Garrita’s is the resort’s late bar and can stay open until around 2am on some evenings (with Dragon Bar at Alton Towers Hotel closing between 11pm – midnight).

-If you feel peckish during the day but don’t fancy a full meal from either of the restaurants, then light snacks are available at the Coffee Shack.
-Situated outside the entrance to Flambo’s Exotic Feast just underneath reception, you’ll find sandwiches, paninis, crisps and other nibbles available alongside hot and cold drinks.
+If you feel peckish during the day but don’t fancy a full meal from either of the restaurants, then light snacks and drinks are available at one of the resorts Coffee Shacks.
+The Coffee Shack is situated outside the entrance to Flambo’s Exotic Feast just underneath reception and also outside the main Splash Landings entrance (near the water fountain).
+At both outlets you will find sandwiches, paninis, crisps and other nibbles available alongside hot and cold drinks.

 Ringo’s Kids Club and Adventure Show

 Ringo is Splash Landings mascot – a larger than life lemur with a penchant for mischief and fun!
 You’ll often find Ringo and a few of his companions in the Ma Garritas bar by the stage area, where there’s either a club activity on offer or a show taking place.

 During the Kid Club there are activities run with staff for face painting, colouring in and playing in the LEGO pit.
 Parents are free to stay in the area and can relax with a drink from the bar while keeping an eye on their young ones.